heartyalexii/YKW2BSFSRandomizer/README.md

 **Supported Game**
 - Yo-Kai Watch ✅
-- Yo-Kai Watch 2 ✅ (Only Psychic Specters)
+- Yo-Kai Watch 2 ✅ (ONLY BSFS, You Must Merge your Update and Main .fa)
 - Yo-kai Watch 3 ✅

 **Supported Region**